e-gov/GOVSSO/AccessToken.md

 <img src='img/eu_regional_development_fund_horizontal.jpg' width="350" height="200" alt="European Union European Regional Development Fund"/>

+NB!
+The usage principles for the GovSSO Access Token are currently under review by the state architect's board and may change in the near future.
+Updates will be published as they become available.
+{: .adv}

-# Technical Specification: Access Token
+# Technical Specification: Access Token Feature
 {: .no_toc}
 v1.0, 2025-02-10